ameekbhalla/website/content/post/2021-09-24-how-to-report-p-values/index.markdown

 date: '2021-09-24'
 slug: how-to-report-p-values
 categories: []
-tags: []
+tags: ["statistics"]
 subtitle: 'A real-life case where the use of inequality signs for reporting p-values ended up confusing the authors themselves'
-summary: 'Learn when are ineqaulity signs permissible for reporting p-values; why 3D charts should be avoided at all costs; what does a chi-square test tell us about group differences.'
+summary: 'Learn when are inequality signs permissible for reporting p-values; why 3D charts should be avoided at all costs; what does a chi-square test tell us about group differences.'
 authors: []
 lastmod: '2021-09-24T15:50:11-07:00'
 featured: no